zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataemit2-definegenericparam-method.md

 ## <a name="parameters"></a>Parameter
  `tk`
- [in] Ein `mdTypeDef` oder `mdMethodDef` Token, das die Methode oder der Konstruktor für das Definieren eines generischen Parameters darstellt.
+ [in] An `mdTypeDef` or `mdMethodDef` token that represents the method or constructor for which to define a generic parameter.

  `ulParamSeq`
- [in] Der Index des generischen Parameters.
+ [in] The index of the generic parameter.

  `dwParamFlags`
- [in] Der Wert der [CorGenericParamAttr](../../../../docs/framework/unmanaged-api/metadata/corgenericparamattr-enumeration.md) -Enumeration, der den Typ für den generischen Parameter beschreibt.
+ [in] A value of the [CorGenericParamAttr](../../../../docs/framework/unmanaged-api/metadata/corgenericparamattr-enumeration.md) enumeration that describes the type for the generic parameter.

  `szname`
- [in] Der Name des Parameters.
+ [in] The name of the parameter.

  `reserved`
- [in] Dieser Parameter ist für zukünftige Erweiterungen reserviert.
+ [in] This parameter is reserved for future extensibility.

  `rtkConstraints`
- [in] Ein NULL-terminierte Array von Einschränkungen.
-Arraymember muss ein `mdTypeDef`, `mdTypeRef`, oder `mdTypeSpec` Metadatentoken.
+ [in] A zero-terminated array of type constraints.
+Array members must be an `mdTypeDef`, `mdTypeRef`, or `mdTypeSpec` metadata token.

  `pgp`
- [out] Ein Token, das den generischen Parameter darstellt.
+ [out] A token that represents the generic parameter.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v20plus](../../../../includes/net-current-v20plus-md.md)]